pagantis/prestashop/Documentation/usage.md

 ## :eyes: Checkout

-If the module has been enabled and configured correctly, Pagantis will be visible in the checkout as a payment method.
+If the module has been enabled and configured correctly, Clearpay will be visible in the checkout as a payment method.

 For more information about how to config the module, see our [configuration section](./configuration.md).